libremfg/rhize-docs/content/design-concepts/concepts.md

 * Another network call depending upon where `pred_C21` lies, and this would again give us a list of list UIDs / value.

-If the query was run via HTTP interface `/query`, this subgraph gets converted into JSON for replying back to the client.
-If the query was run via [gRPC](https://www.grpc.io/) interface using the language [clients]({{< relref "clients/_index.md" >}}), the subgraph gets converted to [protocol buffer](https://developers.google.com/protocol-buffers/) format and then returned to client.

 ## Network Calls
 Compared to RAM or SSD access, network calls are slow.
 Dgraph minimizes the number of network calls required to execute queries.
 As explained above, the